jojomi/matched/README.md

 # matched

-A little binary to check if parantheses or quote in a string are balanced.
+A little binary to check if parantheses or quote characters in a string are balanced.

 ## Usage